microsoft/onefuzz/src/integration-tests/libfuzzer-dotnet/README.md

 and the length of said buffer.  ([Tutorial using libFuzzer in C](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md))

-With SharpFuzz+libFuzzer, developers provide an application that within `Main` calls the method `Fuzzer.LibFuzzer.Run`, with a callback that passes a read only byte-stream their function of interest.
+With libfuzzer-dotnet, developers provide an application that within `Main` calls the method `Fuzzer.LibFuzzer.Run`, with a callback that passes a read only byte-stream their function of interest.

-> NOTE: SharpFuzz and libfuzzer-dotnet only work on Linux at this time.
+> NOTE: libfuzzer-dotnet only works on Linux at this time.

 ## Example